 Impact on other factors (e.g., asset, data privacy, restriction of rights)

-May require minor short-term adjustments or affect livelihood by altering some lifestyle from the original (relocation, change of jobs, or any lifestyle changes with no impact on costs, economic status, or quality of life)
+May require short-term adjustments or affect livelihood by altering some lifestyle from the original condition (relocation, change of jobs, or any lifestyle changes with no impact on costs, economic status, or quality of life)

 Scope (how many people are or will be affected)